The Sun King

 Who Rarely Took a Bath

-King Louis XIV of France ruled with opulence, grandeur... and a serious avoidance of soap and water.
-Despite living in the Palace of Versailles — one of the most elaborate royal residences in history — Louis reportedly only bathed three times in his entire life.
+King Louis XIV of France ruled with opulence, grandeur, and very little soap and water.
+Despite living in the Palace of Versailles, one of the most elaborate royal residences in history, Louis reportedly bathed only three times in his entire life.

-Like many 17th-century Europeans, he believed that water could spread disease.
-Instead, he relied on layers of heavy perfume, powders, and frequent changes of elaborately embroidered clothing to mask the realities of royal hygiene.
+Like many 17th-century Europeans, he believed water could spread disease.
+Instead, he relied on heavy perfume, powders, and frequent changes of richly embroidered clothing to mask the realities of royal hygiene.

-Royal luxury didn’t always mean cleanliness — and Versailles, for all its sparkle, didn’t even have indoor plumbing.
+Royal luxury did not always mean cleanliness, and Versailles, for all its glitter, lacked even basic indoor plumbing.

 ADVERTISEMENT